JSAbrahams/mamba/README.md

 -   Strict typing rules, but with type inference so it doesn't get in the way too much, and type refinement features.
 -   Null safety features.
 -   More explicit error handling.
--   Clear distinction between state and mutability.
+-   Clear distinction between mutability and immutability.
 -   Pure, or injective, functions.

 This is a transpiler, written in [Rust](https://www.rust-lang.org/), which converts Mamba source code to Python source files.